qlik-oss/core-assisted-prescription/docs/deploying-swarm.md

 ## Continuous Deployment

-This section will just explain one way how CD (Continuous Deployment) can be implemented using Circle CI and `docker-machine`.
+This section will just explain one way how CD (Continuous Deployment) can be implemented using CircleCI and `docker-machine`.
 It seems that docker-machine isn't designed to be exported between computers but this use case has some scripts to help you out with the needed certificates and configurations.